DinithKumudika/Kuppi-Buddy/README.md

 A skeleton flutter project made for KuppiBuddy

+Features
+- students can request for kuppi sessions
+- admins can review kuppi sessions and aprove them
+- admins can add new kuppi sessions along with any resourses (ex-: lecture slides, notes, youtube links etc..)
+- event calendar with upcoming kuppi session details

 ## Getting Started

 This project is a starting point for a Flutter application.